Learning to Retrieve User History and Generate User Profiles for Personalized Persuasiveness Prediction: User Profiling Framework

 \subsection{Problem Formulation}

 We construct a dataset from the \texttt{ChangeMyView} (CMV) Reddit forum, where users post opinions and award a \emph{delta} to comments that change their views.
 The discussions cover diverse topics, including politics, personal values, and everyday issues.
 To support personalized prediction, we collect each user’s historical posts and comments from both CMV and other subreddits.
-We split this dataset into training, validation, and test sets with an 8:1:1 ratio.
+We split this dataset into training, validation, and test sets with an 8:1:1 ratio, partitioning at the original poster (OP) level so that no OP appears in more than one split.
+This prevents leakage of OP-specific information from training to evaluation.
 For training and validation, we subsample up to 100 user records per post.
 This is necessary because user records, which are scored via repeated view-change prediction (Section~\ref{sec:persuasion_utility_scoring}), are large and highly variable in size (mean 784, max 19K records per post).
 Concretely, we use the \emph{delta} comment as a retrieval query and build the pool using a hybrid retriever that combines BM25 with BGE-M3 semantic similarity.
 This substantially reduces computational cost while preserving records that are informative for view-change prediction.

 To formalize the task, we represent each data instance as a tuple $(u, x_i, c_i, y_i, R_u)$.
 Here, $u$ denotes a user; $x_i$ is an original post authored by $u$ in the CMV forum that expresses the user’s initial view on a topic; and $c_i$ is a comment written by another user in response to $x_i$.
 Each comment is labeled as a \emph{delta} or \emph{non-delta}, with a label $y_i \in \{0,1\}$ indicating whether it changed the user’s view ($y_i=1$ if a \emph{delta} was awarded).
 We further provide access to the user’s historical records $R_u = \{ r^{u,1}, r^{u,2}, \ldots, r^{u,|R_u|} \}$, where each $r^{u,j}$ is a Reddit post or comment written by $u$ prior to $x_i$.
 The personalized view-change task is formulated as $\tilde{y}_i = f(u, R_u, x_i, c_i)$, where the goal is to predict whether $c_i$ will change user $u$’s view expressed in $x_i$, given the user’s history $R_u$.